-Applications for the Improving Public Access item must be made separately from any other application for this scheme and can be made from 17 August, 2015.
+Applications for the Improving Public Access item must be made separately from any other applications for the Agri-Environment Climate Scheme and can be made from 21 March, 2016.

-The application period for 2015 will close on 31 October, 2015.
-The application dates therefore are 17 August to 31 October inclusive, and applications for the 2015 round cannot be accepted if submitted outside this time period.
+The application dates are 21 March, 2016 to 31 May, 2016 inclusive, and applications for the 2016 round cannot be accepted if submitted outside this time period.

-You will normally be limited to a single application per year.
+You will normally be limited to a single application for any one holding per year.